MingCWang/deis-course-evaluation/README.md

-Always welcome for any feedbacks and suggestions! email: mingshihwang@brandeis.edu
+Always welcome for any feedbacks and suggestions! email: deiseval26@gmail.com

 ## Features
 **General**